Get

 Conclusion

 If your dog smells like fish, the first thing to make sure of is that they have not gotten into any fish!
-Once you’re sure that they haven’t stolen a tin of anchovies from somewhere, there are a few physical examinations that you’ll need to perform, as your dog most likely has a yeast infection of some kind or possible dental issues.
-Once you’ve found the cause of the odor, it’s typically easy to resolve.
+Once you’re sure that they haven’t stolen a tin of anchovies from somewhere or rolled into something stinky, there are a few physical checks that you’ll need to perform, as your dog may have a skin yeast infection of some kind, anal gland, urinary or possible dental issues.
+Once you’ve found the cause of the odor, it’s important to get them seen by your vet so they can have appropriate and prompt treatment.

 Related Read: